 IPLC - Take the Lead on Your Emotions

 We all had those moments when someone or something triggered or annoyed us.
-We observe ourselves from the side and can see the inner spark or total silence that is not aligned with our emotions, thoughts, or actions, which leads us instead of us leading (not controlling) them.
+We observe ourselves from the side and can sense that we are not aligned with our emotions, thoughts, actions, and even our values at times.
+In those moments, we can see that our emotions, thoughts, beliefs, and actions lead us, rather than us leading them (I don’t like the word 'controlling').
 They get in our way to head toward the outcome we want, and we might even hear an inner conversation like: "Urge, I wish I would show up differently.
-But the frustrating reality is that even though we promise ourselves time after time that we will show up differently – we don't.
-Emotional regulation is the ability to understand and manage our behavior and reactions to powerful feelings and calm down after something exciting or upsetting happens.
-Same with your thoughts, when you know your thought pattern, you can learn how to lead your thoughts in a new way.
+However, the frustrating reality is that, despite promising ourselves time after time that we will show up differently, we often fail to do so, and we start spiraling.
+Emotional regulation is the ability to understand and manage our behavior and reactions to intense feelings, and calm down after experiencing something exciting or upsetting.
+Similarly, when you understand your thought patterns, you can learn to guide your thoughts in a new direction.

 Emotional Regulation, Coaching Connection Raleigh NC